 So the moral of the story is: stay away from yoga mats made with PVC plastics.
 The good news for yoga practitioners is that there are many great natural alternatives available today.
 Here are a few of our favorites:

 Five Eco-Friendly Yoga Mats

-Manduka eKO Mat - Manduka mats have earned a reputation as the go-to mat in the yoga world.
-Their eKO Mat is a natural yoga mat made from sustainably harvested tree rubber.
-The foaming agents used to create the eKO are non-toxic.
+Manduka eko Mat - Manduka mats have earned a reputation as the go-to mat in the yoga world, and for good reason.
+Not only are their mats durable and long-lasting, but their line of eko Mats are natural yoga mats made from sustainably harvested tree rubber.
+The foaming agents used to create the eko material are non-toxic.
 What this means is that no toxic chemicals have gone into the manufacturing process to soften the rubber (ie: those pesky phthalates we discussed earlier).
 They offer a variety of thicknesses and designs, so there’s an environmentally friendly yoga mat for everyone.

 Barefoot Original Eco Mat - The Original Eco Mat is composed exclusively of all-natural rubber and jute fiber.
 There are no chemical additives used in it's production.
 Its rubber underside grips the floor while the jute fabric/rubber mix on top offers superb traction - even in a heavy sweat.
 It is a highly durable, tactile, and pleasantly natural surface on which to practice.

 With so many high-quality eco-friendly yoga mats on the market, there’s no need to buy a cheap plastic yoga mat at your local store.
 Be mindful with your purchases, it’s one way to live your yoga off the mat.
 Do you have other environmentally-friendly yoga mats that you love?
 Comment below to share the goodness.